RainbowResort/coppermine/plugins/flf_histotag/readme.txt

 Credits
 ==============================================================================================================
 - This plugin for Coppermine was inspired and is in part based upon "easyMap for Pixelpost" by http://maximee.de
-- To display the map, lytebox is used.
-Lytebox is (c) by http://www.dolem.com/lytebox/
 - Credits to Doug Pillow for the geodata conversion algorithm http://www.weberdev.com/get_example-3548.html
 - Credits to eenemeenemuu for his fav_button Plugin that showed me how to add buttons to the navbar
 - The function to generate the histograms was adapted from the Pixelpost addon by Kevin Crafts http://blog.kevincrafts.com/